Shaam-K/NightFall/README.md

 TERMS : The project is being hosted by me, ask my permission before you try to host the project yourself

- Feel free to visit:  https://nightfall-app.herokuapp.com/
+ Feel free to visit:  https://nightfall-app.herokuapp.com/ ( the website is not mobile friendly )

 # NightFall Weather Application :